-Question: Does the "Flags for Print" Software License allow me to use the flag illustrations on things I intend to sell or give away?
+Question: Can I use the flag illustrations on things I intend to sell or give away?

 Answer: When you purchase any of our flag illustrations you are actually purchasing a "limited use" license that allows you to use the illustrations for many, but not all purposes.
 The usages that are allowed are "Royalty Free" meaning that you do not have to pay any additional fees.
-This includes many, but not all, types of commercial usage on printed materials.
-For more information, please take a look at the actual Software License as well as this page that has frequently asked questions about usage of our flag illustrations.
+This includes many, but not all, types of commercial usage.
+The Usage FAQs page may be helpful.
+For more info see:

 Question: What program is used to create the flag illustrations?

 Answer: All of the flags are originally created in Adobe Illustrator as vector based graphics and save as vector based EPS graphics.
 Those files are then used to create the various other file formats.

 Question: Can I use the EPS vector or WMF vector flags with CorelDraw?

 Answer: Yes.
 The best choice is the EPS version of the flags.
 CorelDraw will let you simply place the flag illustrations in a layout, or, you can actually open them in and editable state if you want to modify anything in a file.